 Method #4: Linux App VPN Setup

-Finally, I’d like to mention a seldom-used method of installing a virtual private network for those who have installed the Linux app on Chromebook.
+Finally, I’d like to mention a seldom-used method of installing vpn services for those who have installed the Linux app on Chromebook.

 It’s important to understand that a Linux connection will only encrypt and route Linux internet traffic, not Chrome OS or Android app connections.